Cardiff University2015 League Table Ranking 23

-- Recently completed developments include a £20-m building for the School of Optometry and a £4-m Lecture theatre and teaching complex on the university's Heath Park Campus.
+- Other developments completed in recent years include a £20-m building for the School of Optometry and a £4-m Lecture theatre and teaching complex on the university's Heath Park Campus.

-- Plans have been developed for an entirely new campus – Maindy Park – which will be located alongside existing university buildings.
+- An entirely new campus – Maindy Park – is being built alongside existing university buildings.
 The Park will be a phased development of buildings for research, postgraduate teaching and showcasing the University's academic excellence.
-There would be a strong emphasis on interdisciplinary working, with space for new research initiatives to start up and grow.
-The first phase of the new campus is under construction.
+There will be a strong emphasis on interdisciplinary working, with space for new research initiatives to start up and grow.
+The first phase of the new campus – the Haydn Ellis Building – has recently opened.

 - The Unistaff Jobshop is a student employment service providing casual work to hundreds of students.

-- Professor Sir Martin Evans FRS – Nobel Prize winner in 2007 and president of Cardiff University.
+- Professor Sir Martin Evans FRS – Nobel Prize winner in 2007 and Chancellor of Cardiff University.